usmannawaz01/ocscombined/README.md

 ## Features
 * **Text Conversion**
-  *Converts OCS text into the target/standardized form using built-in conversion rules.*
+  *Converts OCS text into the target/standardized form using built-in conversion rules/mapping.*
 * **Text Lemmatization**
   *Assigns the most frequent lemma to each word using a curated word–lemma dictionary.*
 * **Word–Lemma Table**